matowens/ng-notify/README.md

 Both JS and CSS files combine for ~4.6 kBs.

-IE8+ and the latest versions of Chrome, FireFox and Safari have been tested and are supported.
+IE9+ (AngularJS v1.3.x no longer supports IE8) and the latest versions of Chrome, FireFox and Safari have been tested and are supported.
 If you do run across any issues, please submit a [new issue](https://github.com/matowens/ng-notify/issues) and I'll take a look - or better yet - submit a PR with the bug fix and I'll merge it in.

 You can check out the vitals and demo here: [http://matowens.github.io/ng-notify](http://matowens.github.io/ng-notify)